-The end of Covid-adjusted Right to work checks: what’s changing and when?
+The end of Covid-adjusted Right to work checks: what changed?

-From 6th April 2022, the Home Office is due to introduce a permanent digital Scheme enabling employers and recruiters to use Identity Service Providers (IDSPs) to conduct remote identity checks for Right to Work (RtW) on their behalf.
-As an employer, you have until 1st October to decide whether you will switch to this Scheme as, on that date, your option to make remote checks using the temporary Covid-adjusted guidance will end.
+From 6th April 2022, the Home Office introduced a permanent digital Scheme enabling employers and recruiters to use Identity Service Providers (IDSPs) to conduct remote identity checks for Right to Work (RtW) on their behalf.
+From 1st October this replaced Covid-adjusted checks.

 In March 2020, employers were given temporary guidance to allow them to make remote identity checks and onboard staff remotely, due to the Covid-19 pandemic and the subsequent work from home order.

-However, as the world returns to a new state of normal and people are returning to the office, the Home Office has announced that after 30th September 2022, the temporary adjustments will end.
-After that date, an employer will have to choose either in-person checks or remote digital checks for those applicants who are eligible.
-The pandemic brought a shift in the way some organisations work and with many employees continuing to work from home, this permanent digital Right to Work check Scheme option will be welcome news to many.
+However, as the world returned to a new state of normal and people are returning to the office, the Home Office announced that from 30th September 2022, the temporary adjustments ended.
+Since 1st October 2022, an employer has to choose either in-person checks or remote digital checks for those applicants who are eligible.
+The pandemic brought a shift in the way some organisations work and with many employees continuing to work from home, this permanent digital Right to Work check Scheme option was welcome news to many.

 So, what are the changes to Right to Work checks?

-- After 6th April, the Government digital check Scheme will be introduced as an option for UK & Irish citizens with in-date biometric passports
+- After 6th April, the Government digital check Scheme was introduced as an option for UK & Irish citizens with in-date biometric passports

 The new Home Office digital standards for Right to Work checks are based on the Good Practice Guide 45 (GPG 45).
-The Scheme will require employers and recruiters to partner with an accredited Identity Service Provider (IDSP) who in turn will be required to meet a medium level of confidence (MLoC) for digital Right to Work checks.
+The Scheme requires employers and recruiters to partner with an Identity Service Provider (IDSP) who in turn will be required to meet a medium level of confidence (MLoC) for digital Right to Work checks.

-The new digital Scheme will only be applicable to employees in possession of an in-date biometric UK or Irish passport.
+The new digital Scheme is only be applicable to employees in possession of an in-date biometric UK or Irish passport.

 - Non UK citizens with an eVisa

 There are no changes for holders of eVisas who can be checked remotely through the online Home Office checking service.
-However, it’s important to note that from 6th April, you will no longer be able to accept Biometric Resident Permits and Biometric Residence Cards as evidence of Right to Work and will have to ask for a sharecode.
+However, it’s important to note that from 6th April, you can no longer accept Biometric Resident Permits and Biometric Residence Cards as evidence of Right to Work and have to ask for a sharecode.

 - For everyone else

-From 1st October, you will need to return to original document checks for everyone without an in-date UK or Irish passport or eVisa.
+From 1st October, you will need to make physical document checks for everyone without an in-date UK or Irish passport or eVisa.
 For example, this would include holders of out-of-date UK passports or someone presenting a birth certificate and NI number.

 So, what does this mean for you?

-From 6th April onwards, you will need to start considering your future onboarding process, based on your applicants, internal processes and risk profile.
-If you choose to onboard staff remotely and your applicant has an in date UK or Irish passport, you will be able to work with an IDSP to conduct a digital Right to Work check from 6th April onwards or check a copy document until 1st October.
+Employers need to considering their onboarding process, based on their applicants, internal processes and risk profile.
+If you choose to onboard staff remotely and your applicants have an in date UK or Irish passport, you can work with an IDSP to conduct a digital Right to Work check.
 After 1st October, you can choose to return to face to face original document checks for all applicants or introduce a mixture of face to face checks and remote checks for those who are eligible.

 How can we help?

-At TrustID, we are already undertaking accreditation, and we are aiming to have our Right to Work service accredited by May 2022.
+At TrustID, we are one of the first certified IDSPs.
+Our Right to Work service was certified in June 2022.
 If your applicant has an eVisa, you can already check that through our services or go directly to the Home Office online checking service.
 Our service can also check other eligible ICAO documents if you want additional peace of mind when you’re seeing those face-to-face.

 You may be concerned about finding a reliable, affordable supplier.
 At TrustID, we offer affordable and reliable Right to Work checks to businesses of all sizes and across all sectors.
 We offer RtW checks on pay-per-check basis – so you don’t need to worry about paying for more than you need.
 Our user accounts also have no set-up fees or user license costs.
 What’s more, TrustID’s team of experts can get your account set up within hours and provide you with straightforward services that require very little training.